TPyrsiocne/mandarin_vocab_builder/readme.md

 ![](learning_flow.png "Cartoon of this app's Mandarin learning flow.
 Nodes represent characters and edges represent words.
 The salmon section of the graph represents the expanding set of words and characters known by a learner.")
 ## Learn Mandarin
 Learning Mandarin can be a daunting task.
 There are thousands characters to learn on top of the tens of thousands of words.
-Word are usually two characters long but the meanings of words are only heuristically related to their characters.
+Words are usually two characters long but the meanings of words are only heuristically related to their characters.
 Plus the meanings of the characters themselves can also be complex and nebulous at first.
 A judicious choice of the order to learn characters turns out to greatly smooth the learning process.

 ## The Main Idea